Draw A Structural Formula For The Following Compound Bromocyclobutane

 • Cyclo-: This prefix signifies that the carbon atoms are arranged in a ring structure.

 • Butane: This indicates a four-carbon alkane.
-Therefore, we have a four-membered carbon ring.
+So, we have a four-membered carbon ring.

 Now, let's combine these pieces to construct the structural formula.